for Art + Innovation

 About the Center

 McColl Center for Art + Innovation empowers artists to advance contemporary art and community through the creative process.
-Guided by our Spheres of Impact, we champion the art of our times and the artists who strive to discover all possibilities, both real and yet to be imagined.
+We champion the art of our times and the artists who strive to discover all possibilities, both real and yet to be imagined.

 for Art + Innovation